You’ve readied your home for sale, endured an open house or two, and a buyer has submitted an offer. It’s time to celebrate… right?

 3. Lower than Expected Appraisal

 Then there’s the appraisal.
 Lenders won’t finance a property for more than the appraised value, but in a seller’s market, bidding wars often raise prices above market value.
 If an appraisal comes in low, options may include reducing the price, the buyer paying the difference in cash, or the buyer choosing to back out.

-What if the buyer has written a home sale contingency into the offer?
+What the person looking to buy your house has written a home sale contingency into the offer?
 Many buyers can’t pay two mortgages, so they won’t buy another home until their current home is sold.
 If their home doesn’t sell within an agreed-upon time, they can walk away.

 4. Buyer’s Remorse

 Finally, a buyer may simply get cold feet.
 Consider that 33 percent are first-time home buyers who may experience stress when making the largest financial decision of their lives.
 Buyer’s remorse is all too common.